itdagene-ntnu/itdagene-docs/docs/utils/interest.md

 #### API

-*All commands under should be run from the folder itdagene-interest-api*
+_All commands under should be run from the folder itdagene-interest-api_

 - `EMAIL` : The email address confirmation emails are sent from
 - `YEAR` : What year of itdagene should this form be
 - `SHEET_ID`: The sheet id for the google sheet the form will edit
-- `RECAPTCHA_SECRET`: The secret recatcha key used to verify a user response
+- `RECAPTCHA_SECRET`: The secret recaptcha key used to verify a user response

 ```zsh
 # Start the nodemon server for development